 Plus, it makes things much easier, as you can turn a whole bunch at once, ensuring everything cooks evenly.

-Cajun seasoning was made for shrimp.
+We love this one-pot Cajun shrimp recipe!
 It’s spicy, savory, salty, smoky, and every bite packs a big punch.

 To ensure every morsel of this is yummy, you’ll start by toasting the cajun seasoning in butter and adding the uncooked rice, stirring until each grain is coated.